Edinburgh, Loch Ness and Highlands by train - 3 days

 If you would like a quotation on upgrading to 3 or 4 star accommodation, please contact our office and we will be happy to provide you tailor-made price.

-Travel to Edinburgh by comfortable high-speed train from London with a journey time of just under 5 hours.
+Travel to/from Edinburgh by comfortable high-speed train from London.

 |Northbound Train (first day)||Southbound Train (last day)|